fbpx

 Significantly, in 2003, a major Himalaya Day celebration of the 50th anniversary of the First Ascent marked the public beginning of the AHF, formed a year before.
 And since then, we have held many important events around “Himalaya Day”, attended by supporters, donors and friends.

 The Founding Directors had their own, personal Everest history, too.
 Peter has summited twice, and three other Founding Directors – Lincoln Hall, Michael Dillon and Simon Balderstone – were members of the 1984 First Australian Everest Expedition.
-And on that Expedition Greg Mortimer, now an AHF Director, and Tim Macartney-Snape became the first two Australians to summit the mountain.
+And on that Expedition Greg Mortimer, a former AHF Director, and Tim Macartney-Snape became the first two Australians to summit the mountain.

 Edmund Hillary and Tenzing Norgay climb Everest - 1953 archive video